laravel/docs/upgrade.md

 ### Commands & Handlers

-The `app/Commands` directory has been renamed to `App\Jobs`.
+The `app/Commands` directory has been renamed to `app/Jobs`.
 However, you are not required to move all of your commands to the new location, and you may continue using the `make:command` and `handler:command` Artisan commands to generate your classes.

 Likewise, the `app/Handlers` directory has been renamed to `app/Listeners` and now only contains event listeners.
 However, you are not required to move or rename your existing command and event handlers, and you may continue to use the `handler:event` command to generate event handlers.